neufieldrobotics/spinnaker_sdk_camera_driver/README.md

   Intrinsic coefficients of all the cameras in the array.
 Must match the number of cam_ids provided.
 Specified as [fx  0 cx 0 fy cy 0  0  1]

+## Multicamera Master-Slave Setup
+When using multiple cameras, we have found that the only way to keep images between different cameras synched is by using a master-slave setup using the GPIO connector.
+So this is the only way we support multicamera operation with this code.
+A general guide for multi camera setup is available at https://www.ptgrey.com/tan/11052, however note that we use a slightly different setup with our package.
+Refer to the `params/multi-cam_example.yaml` for an example on how to setup the configuration.
+You must specify a master_cam which must be one of the cameras in the cam_ids list.
+This master camera is the camera that is either explicitly software triggered by the code or triggered internally via a counter at a given frame rate.
+All the other cameras are triggered externally when the master camera triggers.
+In order to make this work, the wiring must be such that the external signal from the master camera **Line2** is connected to **Line3** on all slave cameras.
+To connect cameras in this way:
+* Connect the primary (master) camera's pin 3 (red wire, GPIO) to each secondary (slave) camera's pin 1 (green wire, GPI).
+* Connect the primary (master) camera's pin 6 (brown wire, ground) to each secondary (slave) camera's pin 6 (brown wire, ground).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details